pranaysahith/k8-traffic-generator/docs/README.md

 # The Workflow
 ## Traffic generation by a POD
 The PODs in k8 traffic generation deployments will generate traffic based on scenario files.
-Each instruction line in a scenario file defines the action to be taken (open a page, follow a link, upload a file, download a file), the URL, and if necessary the data (for instance, location of the file to be uploaded).
+Each instruction line in a scenario file defines the action to be taken (open a page, follow a link, upload a file, download a file), and, if necessary, the action corresponding data (for instance, location of the file to be uploaded).

 There will be two types of scenarios: random and sequential.